What’s the effect of BAC on traffic crashes? (BAC = blood alcohol concentration.)

 - Sales of alcohol for drinking at home didn’t change.

 - Sale of alcohol consumed on premises dropped seven-tenths of one percent (0.7).

 The National (UK) Institute for Health Research Public Health Research Programme funded the study.
 Lancet published the article reporting it.

 Mothers Against Drunk Driving (MADD) strongly supports lowering the legal BAC.
-It insists that lowering it from 0.10 to 0.08 would cause a dramatic drop in traffic deaths.
+It insisted that lowering it from 0.10 to 0.08 would cause a great drop in traffic deaths.
 But it did not.
-Yet arrests for DWI and DWI did increase greatly.
+Yet arrests for DWI and DUI did increase greatly.